derekargueta/Projects/README.md

   - [ ] Python
   - [ ] Shell Script

-**Binary to Decimal and Back Converter** - Develop a converter to convert a decimal number to binary or a binary number to its decimal equivalent.
+**9) Binary to Decimal and Back Converter** - Develop a converter to convert a decimal number to binary or a binary number to its decimal equivalent.
   - [ ] Go
   - [ ] Java
   - [ ] Rust